Paul the Apostle and women: Christian Egalitarian views

 When these categories collided, it created status inconsistency/dissonance when one's achieved status was greater than the status attributed to the person by culture and by law.

 Second-century deference to society

 Elaine Pagels maintains that the majority of the Christian churches in the second century went with the majority of the middle class in opposing the trend toward equality for women.
 By the year 200, the majority of Christian communities endorsed as canonical the "pseudo-Pauline" letter to Timothy.
 That letter, according to Pagels, stresses and exaggerates the antifeminist element in Paul's views: "Let a woman learn in silence in all submissiveness.
 I permit no woman to teach or have authority over men; she is to keep silent."
 She believes the letters to the Colossians and to the Ephesians, which order women to "be subject in everything to their husbands", do not express what she says were Paul's very favorable attitudes toward women, but also were "pseudo-Pauline" forgeries.

+Beth Allison Barr believes that Paul's beliefs on women were progressive for the time period.
+Barr notes that medieval theologians rarely quoted him to support their patriarchal views and that Pope John Paul II believed that using these passages to support the inferiority of women would be akin to justifying slavery, due to the historical context of the household codes.
+Wives, like slaves, were considered to be under male authority in Roman law.
+Barr believes that Paul's intended message was to counter these ideals: he addresses women first and places Jesus as the ultimate authority that everyone was meant to submit to.
+She also notes that Paul did not believe that women were "deformed men" like his Roman contemporaries and used maternal language most frequently, often using such metaphors to describe himself as a woman.
+Barr believes that Roman authorities thought that early Christians were "gender deviants" precisely because they did not enforce the household codes as intended.
+She also believes that Paul was quoting Cicero when saying that women should be silent, before going on to counter this reasoning, and that this is more obvious when the verses are read aloud.